NoahHsu/noahhsu.github.io/docs/Software Engineering Blog/posts/spring-boot-3-1-docker-compose-support-intuitive-consistent-develop-run-tests-containers.md

 ![start_with_docker_podman.png](resources/sb-docker/start_with_docker_podman.png)

-From now on, every project member can run the application without manually starting the dependency component container cluster.
+From now on, every project member can run the app without manually starting the dependency component container cluster.

 ## Little More Setup to Make It Better